Kingsford (charcoal): Manufacturing

 The raw materials, primarily wood scraps from regional sawmills, are delivered to Kingsford factories.
 The material undergoes magnetic filtration to remove any foreign metal objects.
 The wood scraps are milled into smaller wood chips.
 The material then moves into an industrial dryer filled with hot air to remove any moisture.
 The wood chips are later processed through a large furnace with multiple hearths (called a retort) in an oxygen controlled atmosphere that chars the wood without it burning.
 The wood gets progressively more charred as it drops from one hearth to the next.
 The charred wood chips are combined with the other dry ingredients and go through a hammermill which breaks everything down into small particles.
 This moves to a mixer where it is combined with the wet ingredients, starch and borax.
-This mixture is press formed into pillow-shaped briquettes and move on to be dried before being packaged for sale.
+This mixture is press formed into pillow-shaped briquettes, then moved on to be dried before being packaged for sale.

 Kingsford also retails products that combine their charcoal with other flavors and spices to create flavored smoke.